ContextLab/data-wrangler/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue [here](https://github.com/ContextLab/data-wrangler/issues).
+The best way to send feedback is to file an issue here: https://github.com/ContextLab/data-wrangler/issues

 If you are proposing a feature: